yx-chen-ust/EditInfinity/README.md

 * Sep 22, 2025: 🤗 Code release
 * Sep 18, 2025: 🌺 EditInfinity is accepted as NeurIPS 2025 Poster

-## 📑 Open-Source Plan
-  - We will complete the organization of this code repository by October 24, 2025.
-Stay tuned.

 ## 📖 Introduction
   - We present EditInfinity, a parameter-efficient image editing method built upon the classical "image inversion-image editing" adaptation paradigm and applied to Infinity—a leading binary-quantized generative model.
 This work systematically explores the adaptation of vector-quantized (VQ) based generative models for image editing tasks.
   - EditInfinity incorporates an efficient yet powerful image inversion mechanism that integrates text prompt rectification and image style preservation, leveraging quantized representations as precise supervisory signals to achieve high-fidelity image reconstruction.
 Furthermore, a holistic smoothing strategy is devised to ensure that the edited results retain strong structural fidelity to the source image while maintaining accurate semantic alignment with the target text prompt.